junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 They look around, eyes sharp.

 And then Dean sees him.
 The final remaining Weeping Angel.
 His angel that was weeping.
-The statue moves close to him in a safe distance, close enough for he to see, but not close enough to touch.
-Dean doesn't think, he dashes to him, ignoring the shouting of warning of the others.
+The statue moves close to him at a safe distance, close enough for him to see, but not close enough to touch.
+Dean doesn't think; he dashes to him, ignoring the shouting of warning of the others.

 "Cas!"
 Dean runs until he's right in front of him.